 Buelteman’s art can be found in collections private and public, including Yale University Art Museum, Hotel Fontainebleau Miami, David and Lucile Packard Foundation, Santa Fe Institute, Xerox Corporation, Stanford Medical Center, Adobe Systems, Nikon Incorporated, Apple Computer, Genentech, and throughout California’s Silicon Valley, which he calls home.

 As Joseph Campbell wrote, I believe the purpose of art is “to break windows through the walls of culture to visit eternity.”

 When faced with the seemingly impossible task of expressing one’s relationship with the infinite, it is sometimes necessary to move outside what is already known to inquire more deeply into the mystery itself.
 This workshop is designed to explore creative possibilities for participants in pursuit of self-expression.

 My diverse work in photography began in the early 1970’s and grew through two decades of commercial practice in San Francisco’s celebrated South-of-Market neighborhood, where I practiced architectural, portrait, location, and tabletop work in the studio for clients such as Paul Mitchell Hair Systems, David and Lucile Packard Foundation, Nestlé, Dolby Labs, Ferrari, and the Peninsula Open Space Trust.
 This work supported not only my growing family, but also my private desire to succeed as a fine art photographer.
 During this time my first two books were published, A Vision of Life (1988), and The Unseen Peninsula (1995).

 In 1999, I closed the commercial studio and resolved to work exclusively towards manifesting my artistic vision in the world, and have never looked back.
-What I love about our medium is that it invites play and discovery, and that is exactly what this workshop is designed around.
+What I love about our medium is that it invites play and discovery, exactly what this workshop is designed around.